chinmoyeedata/global-diet-health-analysis/README.md

 ## What this project is about

-I wanted to explore a simple question: does what a country eats say anything about how healthy its people are?
+I wanted to explore a simple question: Does what a country eats say anything about how healthy its people are?
 This project looks at dietary habits, like egg, milk, meat, sugar, fruit and vegetable consumption, across countries and compares them against health outcomes like life expectancy, obesity and diabetes prevalence.

 The workflow of this project goes like: cleaning raw data from multiple public sources, merging it into a single country-level dataset, exploring it with Python and finally building an interactive Tableau dashboard so anyone can dig into the patterns themselves instead of just reading a static report.